Fritz Walter: Personal life

-Walter's wife of five decades was Italia Bortoluzzi Walter, a woman from Belluno, Italy.
+Walter's wife of five decades was Italia Walter (née Bortoluzzi; 1922–2000), a woman from Belluno, Italy.

 It was popular knowledge in Germany that Walter appeared to play better the worse the weather was, and so now the term "Fritz Walter's weather" is used to describe rainy weather conditions, often rendered with odd local dialect grammar "of Fritz, his weather".
 This is because he, as many other soldiers, had contracted malaria during the war, thus rendering him unable to stand the heat of the sun.
 The 1954 World Cup final was played in "Fritz Walter's weather" conditions.

 On 6 October 1956, Walter scored a spectacular goal in Leipzig in front of 100,000 East Germans during a friendly against Wismut Aue, when he hit the ball back-heel while diving forward.